Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 The publish workflow for persistence based transports is as follows

- 1. Some code (eg a saga or a handler) request that a message be published.
+ 1. Some code (e.g. a saga or a handler) request that a message be published.
  1. Publisher queries the storage for a list of subscribers.
  1. Publisher loops through the list and sends a copy of that message to each subscriber.